 Another pivotal connection came the following week, when Bailee tagged along with a friend to a SkillsUSA club meeting.
 She met CTAE instructor Terry Flowers, who, as she recalls “walked up to me … and he was like, ‘Hey, you’re gonna weld.’
 And I was like, ‘OK!’
 And then he put me into an Occupational Safety class and I ended up loving it.”

-Flowers began encouraging and preparing Bailee to enter competitions.
-“At first, she didn’t do so good,” he recalls.
+As she built on her knowledge in the classroom and refined her skills in Flowers’ welding lab, the pair began to work toward preparing her for welding competitions.
+“At first, she didn’t do so good,” Flowers recalls.
 “There’s a lot of growing pains to go through.
 [But] she never would take no for an answer.
 If she wasn’t good enough at it, then she’s going to be [eventually].
 She’s always working, she’s always pushing.”

 Bailee spent the last three years of her high school career competing in a variety of welding fabrication competitions, including ones hosted by SkillsUSA and the Xcel mentoring network.
 Her team qualified for the SkillsUSA Georgia Championships in 2024 and 2025.

-She’s also worked with her classmates to fabricate custom firepits, which Flowers found a market for at a local arts and crafts festival.
-From that project, the class raised more than $3,000 to help pay travel expenses for SkillsUSA competitions.
+She’s also worked with classmates to fabricate custom firepits.
+That opportunity came about when Flowers and other Georgia high school welding instructors brought the project to their schools after learning the process at Construction Ready’s Camp T&I “Train the Trainer” summer gathering.
+Flowers found a market for the firepits at a local arts and crafts festival; from that project alone, the class raised more than $3,000 to help pay travel expenses for SkillsUSA competitions.

-Flowers marvels at the impact SkillsUSA has made on her.
+Looking back over Bailee’s high school journey, Flowers marvels at the confident young woman who has emerged.
 “If you could think of someone who has grown inside the program, she is picture-perfect of what you think would happen,” he says.
-“You could watch her transform into who she is now.”
+“You could watch her transform into who she is now. … The key is the confidence that she’s built through increasing her skill set.”

-Bailee says SkillsUSA not only helped her grow as a welder, it turned her into a leader.
+Bailee says applying her welding lessons in SkillsUSA competitions also helped her become more of a leader to her peers.
 “It helped me speak out on what I know, because I’m confident in it,” she explains.
 “As club president, I knew I had to sound confident, because otherwise these kids weren’t going to listen me.
 They’re high school students just like me.”

 Bailee’s growth continued when she began seeking a part-time job that would challenge her.
 She had been working in a minimum-wage position at her local rec department, but she recognized she “could do so much more,” she says.
 She explained her dilemma to Flowers, and he introduced her to Blue Ridge Manufacturing, a maker of commercial truck beds and bodies.